jokubas-janusauskas/PALSschool2024-FISH/README.md

 ## Install MiniConda
 #### We'll be running some Python scripts.
 For that we'll need Conda.
 Follow the instructions here to install it from command line on your OS:
 #### https://docs.anaconda.com/miniconda/#quick-command-line-install
+#### (N.B. observe that you might need to copy a different download link, according to your OS architecture (as explained in the website)!)
 ## Set up the Conda environment
 #### Once Conda is installed, we'll need to set up the environment.
 In the terminal, go to the folder with the downloaded files using the command
 ```console